-The Structure Plan does not attempt to dramatically change the City, but rather strengthen and built it into a compact and vibrant city where the community can work, live and play.
+The Structure Plan does not attempt to dramatically change the City as we know it, but rather strengthen and built it into a compact and vibrant city where the community can work, live and play.
 Through the implementation of the Structure Plan and Scheme Amendment this vision will be achieved.